Arthropod bites and stings

 Insect bites and stings can be divided into two groups: venomous and non-venomous.
 A small number of spiders are also venomous.

 Venomous insects (stingers)

 A sting is usually an attack by a venomous insect that injects toxic and painful venom through its stinger as a defence mechanism.
 Venomous insects include:

 Venomous spider bites are rare but have potentially serious systemic neurotoxicity (eg, Lactrodectus species), or usually local, cytotoxic effects (eg, Loxosceles species).
 The majority of household spiders are harmless.
 Identification of the offending spider is essential to determine management including antivenin.

 Non-venomous insects pierce the skin to feed on blood.
 This usually results in intense itching.
 Non-venomous insects that bite include:

 Some caterpillars and moths have irritating hairs and sharp spines, causing stinging, short-lasting papular urticaria, dermatitis and allergic reactions.

 Who gets arthropod bites and stings?

 Anyone exposed to arthropods can be bitten or stung.
-Arthropod habitat is variable and individual risks depend largely on geographic and climatic factors.
+Arthropod habitats are variable and individual risks depend largely on geographic and climatic factors.
 Time of day may be important.
 For example, some mosquitoes bite at night and others during daytime.
-Factors to consider include:
+Other factors to consider include:

-- Less clothing is worn in tropical areas or in summer elsewhere
+- The fact that less clothing is worn in tropical areas or in summer elsewhere

-- There is increased exposure to insects in the garden or forest
+- The fact that there is increased exposure to insects in gardens or forests

 - Overcrowding, travel and poor hygiene